fair-research/bdbag/examples/README.md

 In the following image, we show a request to create a new BDBag, `MYBAG`, that is to contain the bags listed in the file `MYMINIDS`.
 The new BDBag contains the usual files that are to be found in a BDBag, with the `fetch.txt` file containing the Minids that can be used to fetch their contents and the `data/manifest.json` containing descriptive metadata.
+The `data/README` file contains helpful background information.

 ![Image of the whole thing](images/MetaBags.png)

 Many limitations
 * Essentially no error checking.